Social computing and communities

 Living Archive of Aboriginal Art

-This project based in Culture and Communication at UM is designing a technology-based accessible archive of work in conjunction with prominent Aboriginal artist Maree Clarke.
+This project based in Culture and Communication at the University of Melbourne is designing a technology-based accessible archive of work in conjunction with prominent Aboriginal artist Maree Clarke.
 Staff: Greg Wadley.
 Funding source: Melbourne Social Equity Institute

 -